 Roll shots must be received with a pass, poke, two connected hands and NOT with an open hand set

-Setting the ball over the net with an open hand set is only allowed if ALL of the following conditions are met: 1) Your shoulders are perpendicular with the direction of the path of the ball, 2) The set is perfectly clean (absolutely NO spin on the ball, 3) The player’s feet are set and planted when the ball is contacted, and 4) The set is intentional.
+Setting the ball over the net with an open hand set is NOT allowed in any of our recreational leagues.
 An open hand set that unintentionally goes over the net is usually an indication of a bad set .
 We encourage people to practice hand setting and the quality of the hand set depends on the particular league.
 Please call bad sets on yourself or your team but continue playing even if you think there was a bad set by the opposing team.

 A block counts as a touch – the blocker can dig his block for the second touch, but the next contact must send the ball over the net